NASA Hubble Fellowship Program 2020 Fellows

 David is working to understand the physics of the 70% of our universe comprised of dark energy—the mysterious cause of cosmic acceleration—and to measure the expansion rate of the nearby universe (the Hubble constant) using Type Ia supernovae as cosmological tools.
 David played a leading role in the best current measurement of dark energy properties from Type Ia supernovae and is currently Project Scientist of the Young Supernova Experiment, a new time-domain survey to understand stellar explosions and enhance the sample of nearby, well-observed supernovae.

-The next decade will bring the discovery of hundreds of thousands of new Type Ia supernovae through the Vera C. Rubin Observatory and the WFIRST telescope, data that could transform our knowledge of dark energy, the Hubble constant, and gravity itself.
+The next decade will bring the discovery of hundreds of thousands of new Type Ia supernovae through the Vera C. Rubin Observatory and the Nancy Grace Roman Space Telescope, data that could transform our knowledge of dark energy, the Hubble constant, and gravity itself.
 David will spend his fellowship years leading projects to increase the fidelity of Type Ia supernovae as cosmological tools and he looks forward to using the wealth of forthcoming data to better understand the physics of our universe.
 In his free time, David enjoys hiking and surfing.

 Host Institution: American Museum of Natural History

 Proposal Title: Uncovering Planet Formation in Embedded Disks

 Aleksandra Kuznetsova was born in Russia, but grew up stateside.
 In 2014, she graduated from the University of Rochester with undergraduate degrees in physics and astronomy, and geology.
 Aleksandra will complete her PhD in astronomy and astrophysics, advised by Lee Hartmann, at the University of Michigan in the spring of 2020.